 Lochiel Park is just 8 kilometres from the Adelaide Central Business District alongside the River Torrens in the suburb of Campbelltown.
 The site has been transformed from a former education institution to model green village incorporating a raft of best practice sustainable technologies.
 Lochiel Park serves as a model for other urban developments and assist in educating the public and the property development industry about sustainable housing and land development.

 Lochiel Park’s Ecologically Sustainable Development (ESD) technologies include energy efficient building design, solar energy systems, a recycled water system and the effective management of waste to minimise the impact on the environment.
 With only 4.25 hectares of the 15 hectare site allocated for the residential component, over 10 hectares have now been incorporated as parklands and are protected by legislation against future development.

-When complete, Lochiel Park will comprise of 100 homes showcasing leading edge design principles.
-Each will be constructed by select South Australian builders committed to delivering sustainable housing.
+Now complete, Lochiel Park comprises 100 homes showcasing leading edge design principles.
+Each was constructed by select South Australian builders committed to delivering sustainable housing.